Agriculture in Angola: Food crops and livestock

 The decline in marketed food crop production and the rapid growth of the urban population have caused a food crisis in the cities.
 By the mid-1980s, urban dwellers depended almost entirely on cereal imports, and the approximately 600,000 rural displaced persons were completely dependent on food aid from foreign donors.
 Local production of cereals met only half the national requirement in 1986 and totaled only about 300,000 tons – about 60% of the yearly average in the mid-1970s.
 Decreased production was the result of general problems associated with the war, including deteriorating transportation and a lack of market incentives for peasant producers.
 By the late 1980s, malnutrition was widespread.

 Similarly, livestock production has declined.
 Both cattle and pigs are raised, but production fell from 36,500 tons slaughtered in 1973 to only 5,000 tons in the early 1980s.
 This tremendous decrease was the result of a combination of factors, including the departure of the commercial farmers, increasing disruption from the war and the deterioration of facilities and services, especially vaccinations, crucial for livestock production.
+As of 2020, Angola's cattle stock reached 5.12 million heads.
+In the previous year, 5.08 million heads of cattle were kept for breeding or raised either for meat or dairy production.
+In general, the Angolan cattle stock has increased since 2010.
+That year, there were roughly 4.5 million cattle heads in the country.